 - A higher percentage of people with a bond show up for court than people with an unsecured release.

-- Decreases the number of people in jail which have to be supported through taxpayer dollars.
+- Decreases the number of people in jail who have to be supported through taxpayer dollars.

 - Does a small part to boost the economy by employing more than 25,000 throughout the country.